sultanofstaking/Zenon-Genesis-Pillar-Deployment-5.0/README.md

-# Zenon-Testnet-Pillar-Deployment 5.0
+# Zenon-Genesis-Pillar-Deployment 5.0

-## WARNING: I created this guide as an experiment for those setting up a pillar on 5.0 The steps below are my own and not endorsed by the Zenon team.
+## WARNING: I created this guide as an experiment for those setting up a genesis pillar on 5.0 The steps below are my own and not endorsed by the Zenon team.
 This is being done in a very agile way, MVP of an experiment I expect our cross-functional community will participate and provide feedback so we can continuously improve.
 Please use the issue feature for fixes here.
 If you need to reach me 1:1 DM me on TG @SultanOfStaking - Try at your own risk.

-## A few notes to start...
-1. Treat technical, security, and wallet address strategy like it will carry over into alphanet (because it may)
-2. Install the bundle from root as default data paths are set up that way
-3. I am using Digital Ocean for testnet.
-Feel free to use my referral code for a $100 credit https://m.do.co/c/ab6f82b1c45f

 ## Pillar Node requirements

 Hardware, CPU >= 4 cores, RAM >= 4 GB, Storage >= 40 GB free space, >100Mbps network dedicated bandwidth
-Software, Linux distros e.g. Ubuntu 20.04 LTS/Debian 11, Recommended NTP configuration*, Recommended Watchdog service* (*) Included if the setup is performed using the znn-controller
+Software, Linux distros e.g. Ubuntu 20.04 LTS/Debian 11 (recommend ubuntu 20.04)

+Also Recommended NTP configuration*, Recommended Watchdog service* **These are Included if the setup is performed using the znn-controller**

-You will also need ZNN and QSR to spawn your pillar.
-If you are spawning a genesis pillar you will need 150k tQSR in the address you are planning to use as the controller.
+You will also need 15k tZNN and 150k tQSR in the syrius address you are using to spawn your pillar.
+You can get this from the faucet on TG (https://t.me/znnfaucet_bot).
+If you are short tQSR because you used it for plasma then ask for someone to send you more in the main channel.

+## A few notes before you start...
+1. Treat technical, security, and wallet address strategy like it will carry over into alphanet
+2. Install the bundle from root as default data paths are set up that way
+3. Ensure you have a swp file from your legacy wallet that took place after the snapshot (if you are not sure, download a new swp file)
-**Ensure any address you are interacting with in syrius has plasma fused otherwise you risk needing to wait for plasma to be generated.**
+4. Ensure any address you are interacting with in syrius has plasma fused otherwise you risk needing to wait for plasma to be generated.

 ## Pillar Install (fresh install on new VPS)
 Start from root - if you are not sure enter the line below